1coderookie/KobraGoNeoInsights/docs/index.md

 ??? question "Want to contribute?"

-    If you'd like to contribute - please let me know, I'd highly appreciate it. <br> You don't necessarily need a GitHub account for it - just send me an email to  <br> `3dneo (at) quantentunnel.de` <br> and we'll figure something out.
+    If you'd like to contribute - please let me know, I'd highly appreciate it.
+Either if you did any mods and documentated them, have certain tips, stumbled upon useful informations across the web or want to contribute by takting certain pictures - anything is welcome. <br> You don't necessarily need a GitHub account for it - just send me an email to  <br> `3dneo (at) quantentunnel.de` <br> and we'll figure something out. <br> *Thank you!*

 *Happy printing!*